norkitorki/javascript-dropdown/README.md

 The following arguments can be passed to the options hash:

 ```
-click: true || false # Defines whether the menu extends when clicked
+click: true || false # Menu expands when clicked
-focus: true || false # Defines whether the menu extends when focused
+focus: true || false # Menu expands when focused
-hover: true || false # Defines whether the menu extends when hovered
+hover: true || false # Menu expands when hovered
-retractAfterClick: true || false # When true, minimizes the menu after an item inside the menu has been clicked
+retractAfterClick: true || false # Closes the menu when a menu item has been clicked
 ```

 It's also possible to pass in multiple options to trigger the same menu.
 For example, the following menu would extennd when user clicks or focuses on the trigger: